ArmyAntSEC/GGGT/MMMT_eng_raw.md

 ## Basic larp concepts

-If you are new to Larping, here are a few concepts and terms that might be useful to ba aware of.
+If you are new to Larping, here are a few concepts and terms that might be useful to be aware of.

 ### Character